Don’t be a bird napper!

 Keep the environment quiet, warm and dark.
 Try to find a cardboard box that fits the bird comfortably without allowing it to flap or roll about.
 Make sure the car temperature is not going to overheat the wildlife.
 Remember the transport box will get hot quickly.

-Place an old towel in the bottom to stop slipping, and punch air holes above the bird’s level of vision.
+Place an old towel in the bottom to stop slipping, make ventilation holes above the bird’s level of vision.
 Don’t transport birds in open cages.
-Definitely, do not transport the bird with food or water dishes and DO NOT FEED THEM.
+Definitely, do not transport the bird with food or water dishes and please do not feed the wildlife.

 The most common reasons that seabirds come into care are:

-- Exhaustion after storms (when seabirds, which normally inhabit open ocean, are blown inshore)
+- Exhaustion after storms (when seabirds, which normally inhabit open ocean, are blown inshore with strong westerly storms.

-- Injury and/or entanglement in fishing line, hooks or rubbish.
+- Injury and/or entanglement in fishing line, hooks or ingestion of plastics.

-If you find a seabird firstly ascertain whether it needs your care.
-Observe it from a safe distance.
-You may only get one chance to catch a bird, so plan the capture.
+If you find a seabird firstly ascertain whether it needs care and observe it from a safe distance.

-Consider your own safety before attempting to catch it.
-Look out for sharp claws and beaks and get pets and small children out of the way.
+Consider your own safety before attempting to rescue any wildlife.
+Look out for sharp claws and beaks and remove any young children or domestic animals from the area.
 Get help and equipment (gloves, a box or carry case, eye protection such as sunglasses) ready.
 Catch the bird with a towel or cloth and gently hold its wings close to its body as you put it into a transport case.